 - Plan out your grid – You’re going to want to pick a theme and stick to it, this makes your overall look more aesthetically pleasing.
 If you love the color palette of pink and green, try and make sure everything you post can cohesively fall in this category.
 Your grid can help present your account in a clean and appealing way, attracting new followers easier.

-5 Instagram Algorithm Updates - Things You Shouldn’t Do
+Tried and True Instagram Strategies: Things You Shouldn’t Do

 A new algorithm means you could be harming social presence rather than helping it if you aren’t careful.
 With the new “connect with others” focus that Instagram seems to be pushing, there are obvious ways in which they are trying to weed out fake engagement from bots and spam accounts.